Countee Cullen: Relationships

-Jackman's diaries, letters, and outstanding collections of memorabilia are now held in various depositories across the country, such as the Amistad Research Center at Tulane University in New Orleans and Atlanta University (now Clark Atlanta University) in Atlanta, Georgia.
+Jackman's diaries, letters, and outstanding collections of memorabilia are held in depositories across the country, such as the Amistad Research Center at Tulane University in New Orleans and Clark Atlanta University in Atlanta, Georgia.
 At Cullen's death, Jackman requested that his collection in Georgia be renamed, from the Harold Jackman Collection to the Countee Cullen Memorial Collection, in honor of his friend.
 After Jackman died of cancer in 1961, the collection at Clark Atlanta University was renamed as the Cullen-Jackman Collection to honor them both.

 Harlem Renaissance

 The Harlem Renaissance movement was centered in the cosmopolitan community of Harlem, in New York City, which had attracted talented migrants from across the country.
 During the 1920s, a fresh generation of African-American writers emerged, although a few were Harlem-born.
 Other leading figures included Alain Locke (The New Negro, 1925), James Weldon Johnson (Black Manhattan, 1930), Claude McKay (Home to Harlem, 1928), Langston Hughes (The Weary Blues, 1926), Zora Neale Hurston (Jonah's Gourd Vine, 1934), Wallace Thurman (Harlem: A Melodrama of Negro Life, 1929), Jean Toomer (Cane, 1923) and Arna Bontemps (Black Thunder, 1935).
-Writers benefitted by newly available grants and scholarships, and supported by such established white writers as Carl Van Vechten.
+Writers benefited from newly available grants and scholarships, and were supported by such established white writers as Carl Van Vechten.

 The Harlem Renaissance was influenced by a movement called Négritude, which represents "the discovery of black values and the Negro’s awareness of his situation".
 Cullen saw Negritude as an awakening of a race consciousness and black modernism that flowed into Harlem.
 Cullen's poetry "Heritage" and "Dark Tower" reflect ideas of the Negritude movement.
 These poems examine African roots and intertwine them with a fresh aspect of African-American life.

 Cullen's work intersects with the Harlem community and such prominent figures of the Renaissance as Duke Ellington and poet and playwright Langston Hughes.
-Ellington admired Cullen for confronting a history of oppression and shaping a new voice of “great achievement over fearful odds”.
+Ellington admired Cullen for confronting a history of oppression and shaping a new voice of "great achievement over fearful odds".
 Cullen maintained close friendships with two other prominent writers, Hughes and Alain Locke.
 However, Hughes critiqued Cullen, albeit indirectly, and other Harlem Renaissance writers, for the “desire to run away spiritually from [their] race”.
 Hughes condemned “the desire to pour racial individuality into the mold of American standardization, and to be as little Negro and as much American as possible.”
 Though Hughes critiqued Cullen, he still admired his work and noted the significance of his writing.